mrdimfox/ram-irq-handlers/README.md

-# Short description
+# RAM IRQ handlers

-This brach is used for a testing cmake stuff with cm3cpp library and others.
+Experimental classes for a registering own interrupt handlers using modern C++.
+Supposed that vectors table locates in RAM.